 More Informed Business Strategy

-With computer vision, retailers no longer rely on guesswork or delayed reports.
-Instead, they gain instant insights into shopper behavior, store traffic flows, and product engagement.
-This enables faster, evidence-based decisions on everything from shelf placement to cross-promotions.
+With computer vision applications at their disposal, decision-makers no longer rely on guesswork or on outdated reports.
+Instead, they receive the most timely and accurate information on store traffic, shopper behavior, and product engagement.
+This results in much quicker, data-based decisions on everything from cross-platform promotions to shelf placement.

 Improved Profitability